Bankruptcy Information; Filing Chapter 7. Bankruptcy Attorneys.

 Chapter 13 Bankruptcy

 Chapter 13 insolvency allows an individual to repay a portion of their debts to their creditors over a period of time lasting up to 5 years.
 Going bankrupt under the chapter 13 code can be beneficial for many reasons, such as you feel it is "the right thing to do" or you have assets that are not protected under the chapter 7 bankruptcy exemptions.
 Visit our FAQ's, which give information on most of your questions.
-If your questions are still not answered we have an "Ask our Bankruptcy Lawyers" feature so you can ask one of our bankruptcy lawyers in your area a question and get the answer from a professional debt relief expert.

 The Bankruptcy Exemptions - Assets you Keep.